Shriners

 Shriners International, formally known as the Ancient Arabic Order of the Nobles of the Mystic Shrine (AAONMS), is an American Masonic society.
-Founded in 1872 in New York City, it is headquartered in Tampa, Florida, and has nearly 200 temples (chapters) in 40 countries, and thousands of clubs around the world., with a global membership of nearly 1.7 million "Shriners".
+Founded in 1872 in New York City, it is headquartered in Tampa, Florida, and has over 200 chapters across nine countries, with a global membership of approximately 200,000 members in 2026.
 The organization is known for its colorful Middle Eastern theme, elaborate participation in parades and festivals, and the Shriners Children's network of nonprofit pediatric medical facilities.

 Shriners International describes itself as a global fraternity "based on fun, fellowship, and the Masonic principles of brotherly love, relief, and truth".
-As an appendant body within Freemasonry, membership is open to men who have been raised to the degree of Master Masons in a Masonic rite; various partner organizations accept women and youth.
+As an appendant body within Freemasonry, membership is open to men who have been raised to the degree of Master Masons in Masonic rites; various partner organizations accept women and youth.
 Shriners are obliged to uphold the fraternity's mission and values, which include self-improvement, service and leadership to the community, and active involvement in social and philanthropic causes.